An Odyssey of the North

 An Odyssey of the North is a 1914 American adventure film directed by Hobart Bosworth and written by Hettie Grey Baker and Hobart Bosworth.
 The film stars Hobart Bosworth, Rhea Haines and Gordon Sackville.
 It is based on the 1899 short story "An Odyssey of the North" by Jack London.
 The film was released on September 3, 1914, by Paramount Pictures.

+Location shooting for the film took place in Truckee, California and Seattle, Washington.